Candidatus

-In prokaryote nomenclature, Candidatus (Latin for candidate of Roman office) is used to name prokaryotic phyla that are well characterized but yet-uncultured.
-Contemporary sequencing approaches, such as 16S ribosomal RNA sequencing or metagenomics, provide much information about the analyzed organisms and thus allow to identify and characterize individual species.
+In prokaryote nomenclature, Candidatus (abbreviated Ca.; Latin for "candidate of Roman office") is used to name prokaryotic taxa that are well characterized but yet-uncultured.
+Contemporary sequencing approaches, such as 16S ribosomal RNA sequencing or metagenomics, provide much information about the analyzed organisms and thus allow identification and characterization of individual species.
 However, the majority of prokaryotic species remain uncultivable and hence inaccessible for further characterization in in vitro study.
 The recent discoveries of a multitude of candidate taxa has led to candidate phyla radiation expanding the tree of life through the new insights in bacterial diversity.

 Nomenclature

 History

-The initial International Code of Nomenclature of Prokaryotes as well as early revisions did not account for the possibility of identifying prokaryotes which were not yet cultivable.
+The initial International Code of Nomenclature of Prokaryotes (ICNP) as well as early revisions did not account for the possibility of identifying prokaryotes which were not yet cultivable.
+This was in apparent conflict with the ICNP's stated scope, which was to be "prokaryotes", not just cultivated ones.
 Therefore, the term Candidatus was proposed in the context of a conference of the International Committee on Systematics of Prokaryotes, (ICSP, formerly International Committee on Systematic Bacteriology) in 1994 to initiate code revision.
 Owing to rising numbers of Candidatus taxa associated with ongoing advances of sequencing technologies, the ICSP adopted the International Code of Nomenclature of Prokaryotes in 1996 by adding an appendix for Candidatus taxa (Appendix 11 in the most recent version).
-However, the nomenclature of Candidatus taxa is still not covered by the general rules of the Prokaryotic Code leading to ongoing discussions and proposals for changing the current code in order to grant priority to Candidatus taxa.
+However, until 2024, the nomenclature of Candidatus taxa was not covered by the general rules of the Prokaryotic Code, leading to ongoing discussions and proposals for changing the current code in order to grant priority to Candidatus taxa.

+Another way through which a prokaryotic name cannot be validly published under the ICNP, since 2001, is that it does not meet the Rule 30 requirement of "viable cultures of the type strain, in two culture collections, in different countries".
+This ensures the quality and accessibility of the type strain, but it can be difficult to follow in practice: for example, moving cultures across national borders requires interacting with Nagoya Protocol regulations.
+In addition, a few names have been found to be invalid after the fact due to violation of Rule 30.
+The 2024 change to the ICNP expands the scope of Candidatus to includes this kind of cases: a pro-validly published name can be typified by a live culture not meeting Rule 30 or a preserved culture.